The Java EE 7 Tutorial

 StatusEvent event.
 When a student's status changes in the main interface, a

 StatusEvent is fired.
 The

-updateStatus obverver method is called by the container, and pushes out the status change to all the client endpoints registered with
+updateStatus observer method is called by the container, and pushes out the status change to all the client endpoints registered with

 58.2.4 Facelets Files Used in the Main Interface

-The Duke's Tutoring application uses Facelets to display the user interface, and makes extensive use of the templating features of Facelets.
-Facelets is the default display technology for JavaServer Faces, and consists of XHTML files located in the tut-install
+The Duke's Tutoring application uses Facelets to display the user interface, making extensive use of the templating features of Facelets.
+Facelets, the default display technology for JavaServer Faces technology, consists of XHTML files located in the tut-install

 The following Facelets files are used in the main interface: